 Investigation

 Mary Ann was informed of her husband’s death and taken in for questioning.
 Even though the case detectives found her demeanor quite suspicious, her alibi from the morning of the murder checked out.
 Furthermore, her clothes were examined to find out if it had any traces of blood on them, but the test results came back negative.
-Thus, despite suspicions they did not find any hard evidence that indicated that she was guilty at the time.
-However, Bragg’s family was growing desperate by the day about his case not being solved.
-This is the juncture at which, they reached out to Phil Jordan, a renowned psychic who has allegedly helped police make breakthroughs in several cases.
-Tom Bragg’s case even featured on ‘Psychic Detectives.’
+Thus, despite suspicions, they found no hard evidence indicating that she was guilty at the time.
+However, Bragg’s family was growing desperate by the day because his case was not being solved.
+At this juncture, they reached out to Phil Jordan, a renowned psychic who has allegedly helped police make breakthroughs in several cases.
+Tom Bragg’s case was even featured on ‘Psychic Detectives.’

-In any case, the breakthrough of the case occurred when Mary Ann’s friend, Penny Carter was questioned again by the police.
+In any case, the breakthrough occurred when Mary Ann’s friend, Penny Carter, was questioned again by the police.
 Carter then told the police that Mary Ann had confessed to her about killing her husband at least twice.
-This admission further led to another discovery when Mary Ann’s psychiatrist, allegedly, based on her notes cited that the day of the murder, when Mary Ann had come in for her consultation, she was visibly upset because her husband had died.
+This admission further led to another discovery when Mary Ann’s psychiatrist, allegedly, based on her notes, cited that the day of the murder, when Mary Ann had come in for her consultation, she was visibly upset because her husband had died.
 At the time, the police officers had not informed her of his death.
-The fact that she knew about his death before the police did, was central in pressing charges against her.
-To top it, the police had found out that Mary Ann had taken a $ 25,000 life insurance policy on Tom, without his knowledge.
+The fact that she knew about his death before the police did was central in pressing charges against her.
+To top it, the police had found out that Mary Ann had taken a $ 25,000 life insurance policy on Tom without his knowledge.
 During questioning, she stated that she did so because Tom did not believe in them.

 Trial and Conviction